clickingbuttons/arrow-zig/README.md

 ### IPC

-Array has an [IPC format](https://arrow.apache.org/docs/format/Columnar.html#serialization-and-interprocess-communication-ipc) to transfer Arrays with zero-copy (unless you add compression or require different alignment).
+Array has a streaming [IPC format](https://arrow.apache.org/docs/format/Columnar.html#serialization-and-interprocess-communication-ipc) to transfer Arrays with zero-copy (unless you add compression or require different alignment).
 It has a [file format](https://github.com/apache/arrow/blob/main/format/File.fbs) as well.

-I cannot in good faith recommend using this format for the following reasons:

-1. [Array types](#Usage) are complicated and difficult to generically map to other type systems.
-2. Despite claiming to be zero-copy, if an array's buffer uses compression it must be copied.
-This implementation will also copy is its alignment is not 64 (the C++ implementation and most files use 8).
-3. Post-compression size savings compared to CSV are marginal.
+Before using it over CSV, beware that:

-4. Poor backwards compatability.
-There have been 5 versions of the format, most undocumented, with multiple breaking changes.
+1. There have been 5 versions of the format, mostly undocumented, with multiple breaking changes.

-I also have the following gripes from implementing it:

-1. Poor existing tooling.
-Tools cannot inspect individual messages and have poor error messages.
-2. Despite the message format being designed for streaming existing tools work on the entire file at once.
-3. Poor documentation.
-The upstream [`File.fbs`](https://github.com/apache/arrow/blob/main/format/File.fbs) has numerous **incorrect** comments.
+2. Although designed for streaming, most implementations buffer all messages.
+This means if you want to use other tools like `pyarrow` file sizes must remain small enough to fit in memory.
+3. Size savings compared to CSV are marginal after compression.
+4. If an array's buffer uses compression then reading is NOT zero-copy.
+Additionally, this implementation will have to copy misaligned data in order to align it.
+The C++ implementation uses 8 byte alignment while this implementation uses [the spec's recommended 64 byte alignment](https://arrow.apache.org/docs/format/Columnar.html#buffer-alignment-and-padding).
-4. The message custom metadata that would make the format more useful than just shared `ffi` memory is inaccessible in most implementations (including this one) since they are justifiably focused on record batches.
+5. The message custom metadata that would make the format more useful for querying is inaccessible in most implementations, including this one.
-5. Existing implementations do not support reading/writing record batches with different schemas.
+6. Existing implementations do not support reading/writing record batches with different schemas.

-This implementation is only provided as a way to dump normal `Array`s to disk for later inspection.
+This implementation is most useful as a way  to dump normal `Array`s to disk for later inspection.

 #### Read